felconca/Toasty/README.md

 # Toasty
-A simple and lightweight JavaScript library to show toast notification on the center top of your webpage
+A simple and lightweight JavaScript library to show toast notifications on the center top of your webpage